 This element defines an external application to supplement authentication.
 Tectia Server uses the Tectia Mapper protocol (for more information, see Appendix E) to communicate with the external application.

-The mapper element takes two attributes: command (mandatory) and timeout (optional).
+The mapper element takes the following attributes: command (mandatory), timeout (optional), chroot (optional) and user (optional).

 The command attribute specifies the command for running the external application.